 - Children over 18 yrs old who are not able to self-care

 Sick Leave Bank and Minimum Usage

 Employees that are rehired within 12 months of leaving an employer must have their earned sick time reinstated to them.
-If sick leave is foreseeable, such as preventative case, employers can require that the employee give a 7 day notice prior to the sick time off.
+If sick leave is foreseeable, such as preventative care, employers can require that the employee give a 7-day notice prior to the sick time off.
 This would be applicable in the case of doctors appointments.
 If the sick leave is unforeseeable, then the employee must give notice as soon as possible.